 Most notably, it seems that even high-traffic websites don’t often see their Google+ share percentages rise above 1%.

-The Thrive Themes blog was an exception here because some of its top shared posts had social sharing content locks requiring a Facebook, Twitter or Google+ share before the content upgrade could be downloaded.
+The Thrive Themes blog was an exception here because some of its top shared posts used social sharing content locks requiring a Facebook, Twitter or Google+ share before a content upgrade could be downloaded.

 Also, many of these high-profile sites struggled to get LinkedIn and Pinterest shares as well.
-However, depending on the site's content niche, certain share buttons were more important to have.
+However, depending on the site's content niche, certain share buttons were more important than others.

 The point here is that it’s pretty easy to find out where your site's biggest social sharing levers are.

 And you're probably better off showing a small number of the share buttons your visitors actually use.
 This prevents decision paralysis for your visitors and keeps your site loading fast.

 Because of the conclusion we came to above, there are almost no differences between the different sharing plugins we tested.
 Yes, some of them support dozens of exotic social networks you've never heard of, but that's not really an advantage.

 All of the candidates we tested support the big 3: Facebook, Twitter and Linkedin.

 In our research, we could identify 4 significant "niche" networks that may be useful for certain niches or in certain cases: Pinterest (for image focused sites), Whatsapp (for sharing on mobile), Reddit (for sites closely linked to active subreddits) and Yummly (for recipe websites).